Open

 Selection criteria

-- Applicant capacity to manage the project
+- The applicant’s capacity to manage the project appropriately is assessed.

 How to apply